Y-Ibrahim/CyberHive-Tech-Test/README.md

 contains resources for setting up an AWS account via AWS organizations, currently not functioning as I've expereinced issues with creating/removing accounts.

 # EC2
-contains resources for building out the ec2 instance, as well as the security group, vpc, subnet and ig
+contains resources for building out the ec2 instances on each subnet, as well as the security group, vpc, subnet and ig

 # ansible
 contains yaml files needed to configure the newly created instance